Denali State Park

-Some of the best views of Denali can be found at this state park
+Some of the best views of Denali, great hiking trails, and camping can be found at this state park.

-Located adjacent to the southern border of Denali National Park, the 324,240-acre Denali State Park is the fourth largest state park in Alaska and almost half the size of Rhode Island.
+Located adjacent to the southern border of Denali National Park and Preserve, the 324,240-acre Denali State Park is the fourth largest state park in Alaska and almost half the size of Rhode Island.
 Denali State Park straddles the Parks Highway 147 miles north of Anchorage and is situated between the Talkeetna Mountains to the east and the Alaska Range to the west.

-While this state park lacks the amount of infrastructure and attractions of its national-park cousin, it does feature several campgrounds, awesome hiking, plentiful wildlife viewing and some of the best views of Denali – even better than those found in most parts of the national park.
-Byers Lake campground is great for camping, boating and easy hiking.
+While this state park lacks the amount of infrastructure and attractions of its national park cousin, it does feature several campgrounds, awesome hiking, plentiful wildlife viewing, and some of the best views of Denali – even better than those found in most parts of Denali National Park and Preserve.

-When the railroad trip from Seward and Anchorage to Fairbanks took two days, travelers in the early 1900's sometimes stayed an extra day at Curry to ascend the east side of Curry Ridge and gaze upon Denali and its wonders from Curry Lookout.
+Travelers in the early 1900's traveling from Seward and Anchorage to Fairbanks on the Alaska Railroad sometimes stayed an extra day at Curry to ascend the east side of Curry Ridge and gaze upon Denali and its wonders from Curry Lookout.

 The mountain’s Athabascan given name is Denali, which translates from Koyukon as “The High One.”
 However, the peak was designated from 1917-2015 as Mount McKinley, in honor of William McKinley, the 25th president of the United States.
 In 2015 President Barack Obama officially renamed Mount McKinley to Denali.